 Global Challenge 2.
 How can everyone have sufficient clean water without conflict?

-Over 90% of the world now has access to improved drinking water, up from 76% in 1990.
-That is an improvement for 2.3 billion people in less than 20 years.
-However, that still leaves 884 million people without access, an increase from 663 million in 2015.
-Water consumption for about 500 million people is twice what can be renewed by nature, water tables are falling on all continents, the volume of untreated wastewater increases every year, and about 80% of all wastewater is discharged without treatment (UN, World Water Development Report 2017).
+Water consumption for about 500 million people is twice what can be renewed by nature, the volume of untreated wastewater increases every year, and about 80% of all wastewater is discharged without treatment (UN World Water Development Report 2021) and 2 billion lack improved sanitation.
 Nearly half of humanity gets its water from sources controlled by two or more countries.
-In drier regions, global warming will increase droughts; in more humid regions, global warming will increase flooding.
 A third of humanity does not have access to a proper toilet or latrine, and 892 million people still defecate in the open.

 Humanity uses 70% of its water supply for agriculture, 20% for industry, and 10% for domestic uses; however, the more developed nations use 50‑80% of their water supply for industry.
 As the developing world expands its industries, agriculture, and population growth, and as GDP per capita income rises, water consumption per capita will increase, making it impossible to avoid serious water crises and migrations unless major changes occur.